5 GREAT REASONS WHY IT’S NEVER TOO LATE FOR A FILM CAREER

-Do you have a vision and want to share it with the world?
-It doesn’t matter how old you are, you can do it.
+Do you have a vision that you’d like to share with the rest of the world?
+It makes no difference how old you are; anyone can do it.
+I am a self-taught filmmaker who has spent the last five years honing my skills.

 5 GREAT REASONS WHY IT’S NEVER TOO LATE FOR A FILM CAREER